nazimboudeffa/fossjobs-basic-php/README.md

 ##

-Create a database in phpmyadmin called jobberbase
+Create a database in phpmyadmin called jobberbase and use `bulma`

 ## Configure